pyth-network/pyth-sdk-rs/pyth-sdk/README.md

          deposits, price_collateral.price, price_collateral.conf, price_collateral.expo);
 ```

 Here, `deposits` indicates the total amount of collateral deposited. `get_collateral_valuation_price` takes in the total deposits in the protocol and interpolates between (`0`, `rate_discount_inital`) and (`deposits_endpoint`, `rate_discount_final`) to linearly caclulate the discount at `deposits`.
-As a note, this function scales down the price depending on the provided discount and deposit inputs, but it does not alter the confidence.
+As a note, this function scales the price depending on the provided discount and deposit inputs, but it does not alter the confidence.

 To adjust the price at which a borrow position is valued, a protocol can similarly combine the current Pyth price and their estimate of liquidity: